sneaky-potato/sneaky-potato.github.io/content/about.md

 I'm an undergraduate student from the department of **Computer Science and Engineering** at **Indian Institute of Technology, Kharagpur**.

+These days, I’m most excited about understanding how things work *under the hood* from language runtimes and kernel-adjacent systems to distributed systems internals and low-level performance behavior.

 In my free time you'd probably find me watching some anime series, reading some book or reading one of the blogs I follow.

 If you're bored, let's have a chat.
 I'd absolutely enjoy your views (and would love to give you my views on your views), thoughts, experiences.